GeneralToucan/via-tech-assistant/README.md

 **Demo Video Link:** https://www.youtube.com/watch?v=iKEuagyOaqU

-## Inspiration
-The rapid pace of technological change often leaves seniors struggling to keep up, particularly those without prior tech education.
-As a volunteer tech assistant supporting senior patrons in a Sydney local council library, I frequently encounter common questions about basic laptop and mobile phone usage.

-To address this, I propose leveraging generative AI to develop a virtual voice assistant named Via.
-This AI assistant would mimic my role, providing accessible tech support to seniors and helping to bridge the digital gap, potentially through integration with the local council's app or website.

 ## What it does
 Project Via is an accessible web-based platform designed to provide voice-activated tech assistance, primarily for senior citizens.
 It offers a convenient alternative to typing, allowing users to simply speak their questions.